vaverix/vaverix-twitch-bot/README.md

 ### Is this app safe

 Yes.
 It uses an oAuth token to log-in as you and it doesn't send anything anywhere besides official Twitch.tv server.
-You can even check the source code and compile the app yourself.
+You can even check the source code and compile the app yourself!

 ### What is an oAuth token and why can't I just log-in with my password